Updated 20 October 2020

 You may be required to wear a face visor in some places in addition to a face covering.
 The most likely places are in teaching rooms where it’s difficult to maintain a distance of two metres.
 Departments will advise you of when it’s necessary to wear a face visor and how to get one.

 Reusable face coverings are not suitable for use in laboratory areas.
-If a risk assessment indicates an increased risk of COVID-19 transmission from person to person while working in the lab, the use of face visors is more suitable.
-The risk assessment must consider whether the use of face visors introduces additional risks to the work environment.
+If 2 metres social distancing in a lab cannot be guaranteed, a risk assessment must be conducted.
+The risk assessment must consider whether the use of face visors and face covering has the potential to introduce additional risks to the work environment.

 If you cannot wear a face covering